-• Supplier Screening:

-- As described earlier, in our next fiscal year we plan to develop a self-assessment questionnaire for suppliers focused on various human rights and ESG concerns.
-This questionnaire will enable us to systematically and proactively screen suppliers against consistent, established standards and, thereby, enhance our ability to identify risks associated with forced or child labor and other human rights violations. - In addition to consistently and proactively screening suppliers, FLO also intends to implement a process for monitoring reports published by human rights advocacy groups and other civil society organizations that may alert FLO to specific geographic or business risks and aid its due diligence prior to selecting new suppliers.
+- Supplier Screening: - As described earlier, we have developed a self-assessment questionnaire for suppliers focused on various human rights and ESG concerns.
+This questionnaire now enables us to systematically and proactively screen suppliers against consistent, established standards and, thereby, enhance our ability to identify risks associated with forced or child labor and other human rights violations.
+In our next fiscal year, we will continue to deploy these new screening and risk mitigation processes to give them greater and greater reach within our procurement activities, and in so doing we hope to fine tune theses recent innovations based on our practical learnings. - In addition to consistently and proactively screening suppliers, FLO also intends to implement a process for monitoring reports published by human rights advocacy groups and other civil society organizations that may alert FLO to specific geographic or business risks and aid its due diligence prior to selecting new suppliers.